me-is-arya/code-in-place/README.md

 5.tkinter as tk
 6.threading

-Then download all the files and run AURA.py
+Then download all the files in the project and run AURA.py